devMunyi/devMunyi/README.md

 ##

 ## Educational Qualifications
-I have Completed :
+  - Professional Full-Stack Software Development Training 2023 at Microverse (Current)
   - Bachelors Degree in Mathematics & Computer Science in 2018
   - Professional Leadership Training with Distinction in 2018
-  - Professional Computer Application with Distinction in 2014
+  - Professional Computer Application Training with Distinction in 2014 &nbsp;
-  - Professional Full-Stack Software Development Training 2023 at Microverse (Current) &nbsp;
 ## Hobbies
   - I like going for a workout and listening to music 🎧 as it relieves my stress levels 🏋️‍♀️ !